+The other information comprises all the information included in the Annual Report & Consolidated Financial Statements 2022 (the "Annual Report") but does not include the consolidated financial statements and our auditor's report thereon.
 The directors are responsible for the other information.
-The other information comprises all the information included in the Annual Report & Consolidated Financial Statements (the "Annual Report") but does not include the consolidated financial statements and our auditor's report thereon.